-25 The results here differ from those obtained further west and south over the Arctic Ocean during SHEBA where significant radiative forcing occurred only with mixed phase clouds characterized by a thin water cloud topping the diamond dust layer (Intrieri and Shupe, 2004).
+The results here differ from those obtained further west and south over the Arctic Ocean during SHEBA where significant radiative forcing occurred only with mixed phase clouds characterized by a thin water cloud topping the diamond dust layer (Intrieri and Shupe, 2004).
 During their diamond dust events consisting of only ice crystals the optical depths were low enough so that the radiative forcing by the diamond dust was almost indistinguishable from clear sky conditions.
-This is in sharp contrast to the four cases of strong radiative forcing observed at Eureka in which the forcing was the four cases of strong radiative forcing observed at Eureka in which the forcing was caused only by the ice crystals.
+This is in sharp contrast to the four cases of strong radiative forcing observed at Eureka in which the forcing was caused only by the ice crystals.

 In a conventional diamond dust event the ice crystals form near the ground by deposition on ice nuclei under clear skies.
-They grow by continued deposition until the ice crystals become visible, especially when viewed towards the sun or other light source,

-- and may slowly precipitate out as their terminal velocities increase.
+They grow by continued deposition until the ice crystals become visible, especially when viewed towards the sun or other light source, and may slowly precipitate out as their terminal velocities increase.
 The high optical depths and also the vertical extent of the ice crystals in the four case studies at Eureka suggested that another more prolific source of ice crystals may be responsible.
 We were able to rule out precipitation of ice from high clouds using the lidar time series.
-We were also able to eliminate blowing snow from the surrounding ground as the source of the ice crystals are used also able to eliminate blowing snow from the surrounding ground as the source of the ice crystals are used also able to eliminate blowing snow from the surrounding ground as the source of the ice crystals are used also able to eliminate blowing snow from the surrounding ground as the source of the ice crystals. - source of the ice crystals since the wind were too light to lift the snow and also since the weather observers did not report any blowing or drifting snow.
+We were also able to eliminate blowing snow from the surrounding ground as the source of the ice crystals since the wind were too light to lift the snow and also since the weather observers did not report any blowing or drifting snow.